Welcome to my list of Top Seremban Attractions.

 Seremban is the capital of Negeri Sembilan state.
 The metropolitan area has a population of over 420,000 but its centre retains the feel of a small provincial town.
 It is not famed for its tourist attractions and most of the big tour companies do not even cover the city.
 However that does not mean there is nothing to see or no things to do here.
 Every time I revisit Seremban I discover some new attraction to add to my list.
 I have marked all the sites on this map:

-Many of them can be covered on foot.
+Many of these top Seremban attractions can be covered on foot.
 The historic heart of the town comprises a few blocks of shophouses arranged in a grid pattern together with some grand colonial and modern architecture arranged around a scenic lake garden.
 To see the more outlying attractions you would need a car or taxi.

 Here is a short video from the Malaysia in a Minute series which covers many of the places listed here: